joshburgess/tagged-ts/README.md

 }
 ```

-Alternatively, instead of writing the `Spec` by hand, we can consruct the `Spec` using the `MkTypeConstructorSpec` type-level utility, which will not allow you to make a mistake.
+Alternatively, instead of writing the `Spec` by hand, we can construct the `Spec` using the `MkTypeConstructorSpec` type-level utility, which will not allow you to make a mistake.

 ```ts
 import { MkTypeConstructorSpec } from 'tagged-ts/lib/Registry'